iReepr/Short-Video-Recommender-System/README.md

 **Dataset Preparation for Training**

 The final dataset was split into training and test sets (80/20 split).
 The training set was further divided into training and validation subsets.
-TensorFlow tf.data.Dataset pipelines were used to prepare and batch the data efficiently.

 Each sample was represented as:

 * Categorical IDs: user_id, video_id, and user attributes
 * Dense features: popularity_score, tag_multi_hot
 * Target: the log-transformed watch_ratio

 ---